Cross-Component Interference in Agent Scaffolds¶

 # F1 = 0.233 on HotpotQA, p=0.023 vs All-In (Liu, 2026)

-Four components were removed — Planning, Memory, Self-Reflection, Retrieval — and F1 rose 32%.
-The win is not a clever combination; it is removing the components that disrupted 84% and 68% of CCI tasks (Planning and Memory) (Liu, 2026).
+Removing four components — Planning, Memory, Self-Reflection, Retrieval — lifted F1 by 32%.
+The win is not a clever combination.
+It is removing the components that disrupted 84% and 68% of CCI tasks (Planning and Memory) (Liu, 2026).

-- Default-suspect Planning and Memory.
-Worst disruption rates; require positive evidence to include.
+- Default-suspect Planning and Memory: they have the worst disruption rates, so require positive evidence to include them.

-- Anchor on Tool Use.
-It captures 70% of scaffold value; build outward from it.
+- Anchor on Tool Use: it captures 70% of scaffold value, so build outward from it.

 Key Takeaways¶